 Brian Loomes is probably the best-known name worldwide in antique clocks and Britain's longest-established clock dealer.
 He and his wife, Joy, began dealing in antique clocks in 1966, since when they have supplied collectors, dealers and museums as well as individual buyers of single clocks on a worldwide basis.

 BRIAN and JOY LOOMES specialise in genuine antique English lantern clocks - with a good few longcases too as well as hooded clocks and hook-and-spike clocks, when we can get them.
 We have dealt in antique clocks for over forty-six years now, and have written 27 (twenty-seven) books and hundreds of articles about antique clocks.
 Our researches into the background history and styles of British clocks have revolutionised understanding of the subject and of the makers themselves.
 Several of our books have become definitive texts and are used by museums, libraries, auction houses and collectors the world over.
 So much so that even many of the terms today used to describe certain type of clock features were first coined in these books.

 We are now taking things a little easier and concentrating mainly on lantern clocks, of which we usually have a stock of over twenty.
-In fact right now we have for sale twenty-nine (29) LANTERN CLOCKS as at 21st February 2014.
+In fact right now we have for sale thirty-one (31) LANTERN CLOCKS as at 10th April 2014.

 We have 8 pages of clocks for sale on the web site, and over 118 articles by Brian Loomes on clock collecting, clockmakers and clock care and identification, and a large archive of sold clocks.
 For more information, please click on any of these links highlighted above.